SrijanCha/KmerEstimator/README.md

 ## Description

-The `KmerEstimator.py` script is designed to estimate the optimal k-mer length for a given sequence dataset.
+This program is designed to estimate the optimal k-mer length for a given sequence dataset.
 The script reads sequences from a FASTQ file, generates k-mers of varying lengths, and computes the optimal k-mer length based on the distribution of k-mer counts.

 ## Installation